 There is no change in the nature of business.

-The auditors' report and secretarial auditors' report does not contain any qualifications reservations or adverse remarks.
+The auditors' report does not contain any qualifications reservations or adverse remarks.
 Extract of the Annual Return

 a) Conservation of energy